 EB: Might & Magic X starts with a smaller area.
 This is the “beginning” area, which we call Act I. Here you’ll explore your first town, get your first quests, complete your first dungeons, learning how to play along the way.
 When Act I is over, the rest of the world opens and what you do next is really up to you.
 If you want to go to that mountain over there despite the fact it’s notoriously full of angry Cyclopes, nothing will stop you.

-Will the game have level scaling of any sort?
-Will it scale the power or number of enemies in an area to your level like in Might & Magic II?
+Will the game scale the power or number of enemies in an area to your level?

 EB: There will be no scaling of the monsters depending on your level.
 We feel it’s one of the great pleasures in RPGs to become a demi-god and then return to those Cyclopes and teach them a lesson.
 However, as you progress through the main story some new creatures and monsters may appear in some areas.

-Does Might & Magic X have any sci-fi elements as in the older Might & Magic games?
+Does Might & Magic X have any sci-fi elements as in the older games?